BMS (Blended Programs)

 A: If you are interested in applying for a BMS program (also known as a Blended Program), there are three steps you will need to complete:

-- File an Admission to Blended Programs Approval Form (E-form) with the Graduate Education Office.
+- File a Blended Programs Application Approval Form with the Graduate Education Office.
 You should only file your approval form once your program of interest has officially accepted you as a BMS student.
 PLEASE NOTE: You must also file a Postbac.
 Change of Objective to transition to graduate standing.
-The Admission to Blended Programs Approval Form does not replace the Postbac.
+The Admission to Blended Programs Application Approval Form does not replace the Postbac.
 Change of Objective.

 Q: Can I apply for any Blended Program on campus?